Skip to Content

 You’re looking at a fiberglass exterior, then Azdel composite followed by aluminum & foam, and another layer of Azdel.
 No wood!
 (Photo source: Ember Recreational Vehicles)

 Ember uses the same method for building the ceiling as it uses to build the walls, which isn’t typical in the RV industry.
-So, all five sides (the roof and all four exterior walls) are fully composite and laminated.
+So, five sides (the roof and all four exterior walls) are fully composite and laminated.
 That’s right – there’s no wood inside the walls or roof (though wood IS used inside the RV for interior walls and, of course, cabinetry).

 So, Ember RVs are constructed using no wood at all.
 (Azdel is also 50% lighter than wood, is sustainable, and is made in the USA.)
 All of this means that water damage, mold, mildew, and rot aren’t threats to Ember RVs.